310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 ……………

 <th>(…It’s too scary!
-I’m trying to shake off my fear with super cool catchphrases, but I can’t take this anymore!
+I’m trying so hard to encourage myself with super cool catchphrases, but I can’t take this anymore!
 I wanna go home~!!)</th>

 <th>(Uuu… Just the thought of the school at the dead of the night is terrifying enough…)</th>